Free · Open Source · Windows & macOS

 Claude Code in the terminal, in 2 minutes.

 💰 Free.
-Open Source 🖥️ Windows & macOS ⭐ Like it?
-Star on GitHub
+Open Source 🖥️ Windows & macOS ⭐ Helped you?
+A star helps others find it